 This regulatory document is part of the CNSC's operating performance series of regulatory documents, which also covers the conduct of licensed activities.
-The full list of regulatory document series is included in the back of this document and can be found on the CNSC's Web site at nuclearsafety.gc.ca/regulatory-documents
+The full list of regulatory document series is included at the end of this document and can also be found on the CNSC's website.